1996 WTA Tour

-The WTA Tour is the elite tour for professional women's tennis organised by the Women's Tennis Association (WTA).
+The WTA Tour is the elite tour for professional women's tennis circuit, organized by the Women's Tennis Association (WTA).
 The 1996 WTA Tour included the four Grand Slam tournaments, the WTA Tour Championships and the WTA Tier I, Tier II, Tier III and Tier IV events.
-ITF tournaments are not part of the WTA Tour, although they award points for the WTA World Ranking.
+ITF tournaments are not officially part of the WTA Tour, although they award points for the WTA World Ranking.

 Schedule

 The table below shows the 1996 WTA Tour schedule.